nbonnie/High-entropy-function-smoothing-and-derivative-estimation/README.md

 Below you can see the progression of the different smoothing functions.

 ## Smoothing Progression
 The red function is the first smooth, orange is the second, green is third, and purple is the 4th (and most smoothed).
-Note that due to the sequential nature of the data, ggplot geom_line appears more jagged than it really it.
+Note that due to the sequential nature of the data, ggplot geom_line appears more jagged than it really is.
 ![img_loess](https://github.com/nbonnie/High-entropy-function-smoothing-and-derivative-estimation/blob/main/plots/boot_progression.png?raw=true)